mackonsti/z97iac/SSDTs/README.md

 * SSDT-GIGE: Injected Methods for devices (LAN1) and (LAN2) properties;
 * SSDT-HDEF: Injected Method for device (HDEF) properties and Layout ID;
 * SSDT-SATA: Injected Methods for devices (LPCB) and (SATA) for compatibility;
 * SSDT-USB: Injected Methods for devices (EH01) (EH02) (XHC) properties;
 * SSDT-WLAN: Injected Method for device (ARPT) properties.

 Additionally:

-* SSDT-EHCI-OFF: A working code-injection that successfully disables the EHCI controller;
+* SSDT-EHCI-OFF: A working code-injection that successfully disables the EHCI controller (useful for OpenCore);
-* SDST-OTHER: Assign names to devices that appear otherwise nameless in IORegistryExplorer;
+* SDST-OTHER: Assign names to devices that appear otherwise nameless in IORegistryExplorer (like MCHC);
-* SSDT-UIAC: Motherboard USB ports definition for using with *USBInjectAll.kext* that solve USB limit;
+* SSDT-UIAC: Motherboard USB ports definition for using with *USBInjectAll.kext* thus solving USB problems;
 * SSDT-XOSI: Routing of official _OSI calls in DSDT to XOSI via Clover patch, allowing for OS simulation.